sjwedlund/VBA_Challenge/README.md

 ![VBA_Challenge_2017](https://github.com/sjwedlund/VBA_Challenge/blob/main/resources/VBA_Challenge_2017.png)

-In the above image, a screen shot of the popup for the refactored code, you can see that the exeuction time for 2017 was a bit faster, at only 0.3125 seconds.
+In the above image, a screen shot of the popup for the refactored code, you can see that the execution time for 2017 was a bit faster, at only 0.3125 seconds.

 ## Code
 ![All_Stocks_Analysis_Refactored_code_snippet](https://github.com/sjwedlund/VBA_Challenge/blob/main/resources/resources/resources/All_Stocks_Analysis_Refactored_code_snippet.png)